-As a developer and gadget enthusiast , I've got a lot of devices.
-At any given time I will have one of the latest devices for each major platform in both phone and tablet form factor.
-The one I reach for the most as my daily however, is my Lumia.
-I recently moved from a 1020 to the phablet monster 1520...and wow do I love this phone.
-It's freakish size is a bit off putting at first, even if you've used and held the Galaxy Note, but you get so used to it after about a day and then every other device feels inferior and puny.
+As a developer and gadget enthusiast, I've got a lot of devices.
+At any given time, I will have one of the latest devices for each major platform in both phone and tablet form factor.
+However, the one I reach for the most daily is my Lumia.
+I recently moved from the 1020 to the phablet monster 1520...and wow do I love this phone.
+Its freakish size is a bit off-putting at first, even if you've used and held the Galaxy Note, but you get so used to it after about a day, and then every other device feels inferior and puny.
 I've only had the phone/tablet/phablet/monster for a little over a week, so not long enough for a full review...but it has motivated me to list out some of the great apps available for WP8 that I use and depend on as this phone becomes my daily.

-2013 was a big year for first party Windows Phone 8 apps.
-With the exception of Google, the mainstream "app gap" is gone(ish) with only a few stragglers that will make there way over early this year (Flipboard!).
+2013 was a big year for first-party Windows Phone 8 apps.
+Except for Google, the mainstream "app gap" is gone(ish), with only a few stragglers that will make their way over early this year (Flipboard!).
 Yes, Windows Phone is still not what most companies crave...that still seems to be Brawndo..err, iOS.
 But it's certainly on the list now as the 3rd.
-And once Microsoft finally makes the Win RT / WP merge complete it will start to make a lot more financial sense to support both.
+And once Microsoft finally completes the Win RT / WP merge, it will start to make much more financial sense to support both.
 But enough of that, to the bulleted list!

 First, Google lite